Emotional Eating Therapy

 Feelings & Emotions

-- Coping with feelings without using food
+- Coping with feelings and stress without using food

 - Practicing mindfulness skills